legendarry24/Event-Information-Retrieval-System/EventCatalog/EventCatalogUI/README.md

 Run the following commands to install ESLint and Prettier with their dependencies:
 `ng add @angular-eslint/schematics`

 `npm install eslint eslint-config-prettier eslint-plugin-prettier prettier --save-dev`

+Run the following command to fix all the fixable Lint errors in the project: `ng lint --fix`

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.